COVID-19’s impact on remote working: will it pave the way for more software outsourcing engagements?

 Future of Remote Work

 With this new norm, it is believed that “work from home” may be adopted by many companies in the future, in some certain sectors it is even believed it will increase productivity.
 What we also believe it is going to do is push companies more towards globally distributed teams.
 Whilst this has been something that we have seen plenty of over the years in Software development, with many offshore software projects and of course BPO (business process outsourcing), it is likely going to open the doors to distributed teams across many other departments and sectors.
 We are going to see a lot more companies hiring in countries where they have no office or presence.
 In fact, we are already seeing an increase this year in advertising on job boards in Australia from US and UK companies and vice versa.
 As these new ways of working are trialed and tested, we are likely going to see a lot of success and thus it will become commonplace in the business world.
+This transformation is set to impact not only the way companies operate but also the services and solutions they seek, including those provided by travel software development companies, as they adapt to this evolving global environment.

 Is remote work here to stay?